 Key Features of Apache Spark

-Some of the key features of Apache Spark are as follows:
+Some of the key features of Apache Spark are as follow:

-Apache Spark is well-known for its speed since it processes data in-memory (RAM).
-Apache Spark’s processing speed delivers near Real-Time Analytics, making it a suitable tool for IoT sensors, Credit Card Processing Systems, Marketing Campaigns, Security Analytics, Machine Learning, Social Media Sites, and Log Monitoring.
+- Performance – Apache Spark is well-known for its speed since it processes data in-memory (RAM).
+Apache Spark’s processing speed delivers near Real-Time Analytics.

-Apache Spark comes with in-built APIs for Scala, Java, and Python, and it also includes Spark SQL (formerly called Shark) for SQL users.
-Apache Spark also has simple building blocks, which makes it easy for users to write user-defined functions.
-You can use Apache Spark in interactive mode to get immediate feedback when running commands.
+- Ease of Use – Apache Spark comes with in-built APIs for Scala, Java, and Python, and it also includes Spark SQL (formerly called Shark) for SQL users.
+It has simple building blocks, which makes it easy for users to write user-defined functions.

-With Apache Spark, you can do more than just plain data processing.
-Apache Spark can process graphs and also comes with its own Machine Learning Library called MLlib.
-Due to its high-performance capabilities, you can use Apache Spark for Batch Processing as well as near Real-Time Processing.
-Apache Spark is a “one size fits all” platform that can be used to perform all tasks instead of splitting tasks across different platforms.
+- Data Processing Capabilities – Apache Spark can process graphs and also comes with its own Machine Learning Library called MLlib.
+Due to its high-performance capabilities, you can use it for Batch Processing as well as near Real-Time Processing.

-Apache Spark has security set to “OFF” by default, which can make you vulnerable to attacks.
-Apache Spark supports authentication for RPC channels via a shared secret.
+- Security – Apache Spark supports authentication for RPC channels via a shared secret.
 It also supports event logging as a feature, and you can secure Web User Interfaces via Javax Servlet Filters.
-Additionally, since Apache Spark can run on Yarn and use HDFS features, it can use HDFS File Permissions, Kerberos Authentication, and encryption between nodes.
+Additionally, it can use HDFS File Permissions, Kerberos Authentication, and encryption between nodes.

 Google BigQuery is a Cloud-based Data Warehouse that provides a Big Data Analytic Web Service for processing petabytes of data.
 It is intended for analyzing data on a large scale.
 It consists of two distinct components: Storage and Query Processing.
 It employs the Dremel Query Engine to process queries and is built on the Colossus File System for storage.
 These two components are decoupled and can be scaled independently and on-demand.